shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 	if player name is not less than max length truncate length of name given to have no more than maxCharacters set name to truncated name
-	set name as given name
-	allocate memory for real name
 	set realName as name
 	sets ipAddress as ipAddress given
 	set gold to 0